martinling/rust-inplace-sketch/README.md

 possible in combination with pinning for self-referential structures to be created safely.
-Doing so would require some new syntactic means of self-reference, as well as changes to the borrow checker if self-references rarther than just self-pointers are to be used.
+Doing so would require some new syntactic means of self-reference, as well as changes to the borrow checker if self-references rather than just self-pointers are to be used.

 Here, we hypothesise reusing the `inplace` keyword to refer to the eventual destination of an inplace expression, but other syntax choices could be used: